Leawind/Third-Person/docs/en-US/Features/ItemPattern.md

 | NBT Tag              | Matches any item with the specified tag structure | `{Charged:1b}`         |
 | Item ID with NBT Tag | Matches items that satisfy both conditions        | `crossbow{Charged:1b}` |

+The namespace in item id can be omitted.
+In mod configuration, the default namespace is `minecraft`, in resource pack, the default namespace is the namespace of the resource file.

 Examples:

 | _ItemPattern_ Expression | Meaning                                           |